LukePappa/Ourism/text.md

 Your purpose is to surrender yourself utterly and completely to God, the eternal, omnipotent, omnipresent, omnibenevolent and omniscient creator of the universe, whose nature is Divine Love.
+Your inward state will be reflected outwardly as bodily, social, emotional, and vocational discipline.